-- → Comply with EN 15804 - Include all required environmental impact categories, including disclosure of carbon emissions - → Specifically, apply to the product/s supplied - → Cover at least the MTV (by weight) of the finished steel product/s manufactured
+- \rightarrow Comply with EN 15804 - $\rightarrow~$ Include all required environmental impact categories, including disclosure of carbon emissions - → Specifically, apply to the product/s supplied - ightarrow Cover at least the MTV (by weight) of the finished steel product/s manufactured c) a steel feedstock suppliers verified, published Environmental Product Declaration (compliant with EN 15804) provided by the downstream producer on the basis that the Global Warming Impact (GWP) contributed by the downstream producer is <10% of the total feedstock impact, and therefore is no greater than the +/- 10% normal variance in EPD impact data.

-The minimum threshold value (MTV) is a set value, as agreed between ASI, SSC and the GBCA, to represent a portion of the finished steel product/s manufactured and supplied by the Applicant.
+The minimum threshold value (MTV) is a set value to represent a portion of the finished steel product/s manufactured and supplied by the Applicant.
 The MTV is currently (2024) set at 70% and will increase over time.
-Where option 2 (below) is used, all material inputs ('steel feedstock') used to manufacture the finished steel product/s are to be declared as well as their portion by weight (tonnes).